Computing Perelman's nu-functional

-Ricci-solitons are stationary points of the \(\nu\)-energy and if the soliton happens to be a trivial one, i.e. an Einstein metric, then one has the following formula for the value of \(\Theta.\) Note that we require positive scalar curvature. \begin{Prop}[See \cite{Cao} for example] If \((M^{n},g)\) is an Einstein manifold of positive scalar curvature then
+The purpose of this section is to prove Theorem 1.
+If the soliton is trivial then there is the following well-known formula for the Gaussian density. \begin{proposition} [\cite{CHI} for example] If \((M^{n},g)\) is an Einstein manifold of positive scalar curvature then

-where \(R\) is the scalar curvature of \(g\) and \(Vol(M,g)\) is the volume of \(M\) with respect to \(g\). \end{proposition} As mentioned in the Introduction, the Einstein metrics we are interested in are conformally K\"ahler.
+where \(R(g)\) is the scalar curvature of \(g\) and \(Vol(M,g)\) is the volume of \(M\) with respect to \(g\). \end{proposition} As mentioned in the Introduction, the Einstein metrics we are interested in are conformally K\"ahler.
 We will need the following well-known fact about the curvature tensor of K\"ahler metrics: \begin{lemma} [\cite{Derd} for example] Let $(M,g,J)$ be a K\"ahler manifold.
 Then